-(C) A summons is served on an organization by delivering a copy to an officer, to a managing or general agent, or to another agent appointed or legally authorized to receive service of process.
-A copy must also be mailed to the organization's last known address within the district or to its principal place of business elsewhere in the United States.
+(C) A summons is served on an organization in a judicial district of the United States by delivering a copy to an officer, to a managing or general agent, or to another agent appointed or legally authorized to receive service of process.
+If the agent is one authorized by statute and the statute so requires, a copy must also be mailed to the organization.